-The population estimate for the Town in 2005 was 5,778 (Table 2).
-Based on the population estimates for Ozaukee County provided by U.S. Bureau of Census and SEWRPC, it is assumed that the Town of Cedarburg will grow parallel to the County.
-Based on this assumption, the projected population for the Town in 2035 is 6,825 persons.
-This is an increase of 1,047 persons from 2005 to 2035, or roughly 18%.
+The population estimate for the Town in 2022 (provided by the Wisconsin Department of Administration) was 6,180 (Table 2).
+Based on the population projection for Ozaukee County provided by SEWRPC, it is assumed that the Town of Cedarburg will grow parallel to the County.
+Based on this assumption, the projected population for the Town in 2050 is 7,266 people.
+This is an increase of 1,086 people from 2022 to 2050, or roughly 18%.